-Foothills Montessori School strives to be in partnership with parents in the education of their children.
+Foothills Montessori School strives to partner with parents in the education of their children.
 We will strive to keep communication lines open between the parent and the school.

 Parent/Teacher Conferences (In-person or Zoom)

 Conferences are held in the fall and spring.
 It is essential that all parents attend conferences.